 Credit: Becca Glades

 We spent time walking on uneven surfaces, and put ourselves through some deliberate ankle roll attempts (done carefully and safely), while noting how effectively each shoe maintains proper foot alignment and prevents excessive motion.
-Shoes like the Brooks Ghost Max 2 and Altra Experience Flow have wider bases and structured uppers that offer more stability in these scenarios.
-The Brooks Ghost Max 2 bends at the toe but is strong throughout the rest of the shoe.
+Shoes like the Altra Experience Flow feature wider bases and structured uppers that provide greater stability in these situations.
 Though it has plenty of cushion, it features a wide base and minimal heel-to-toe drop, lending to its stable feel.
-Likewise, the Experience Flow has a wide toe box and minimal drop, keeping us upright and stable during our long walks.

 Stack and Drop Measurements